bubfusion/Vatsim-Discord-RPC/README.md

 - Simply enter your VATSIM CID into the box and click the button!
 It is that simple
 - VATIM Discord RPC displays your callsign, altitude, arrival aiport, departing airport, heading, flight rule, and aircraft type!
 - Want your CID to autofill when launching?
 Simply click the make default button!
+- Works on all simulators that support VATSIM